grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 Metric metadata is a set of information attached to a metric name, like its unit (e.g. counter) and description.
 Typically, for a given metric name there's only one set of metadata (e.g. the same metric name exposed by different application has the same counter and description).
-However, there could be some edge cases where the same metric name has a different meaning between applications or the same meaning but a slightly different description, and these cases they would expose different metadata.
+However, there could be some edge cases where the same metric name has a different meaning between applications or the same meaning but a slightly different description.
+In these edge cases, different applications would expose different metadata for the same metric name.

 This limit is used to protect the whole system’s stability from potential abuse or mistakes, in case the number of metadata variants for a given metric name grows indefinitely.
 You can configure the limit on a per-tenant basis by using the `-ingester.max-global-series-per-metric` option (or `max_global_metadata_per_metric` in the runtime configuration).